 Is Fingerboard Radius Important?

-A few guitarists think that fingerboard radius has little to do with playability because one can barely feel the subtle convex arc variation.
-Some think that it has to do with playability and is completely subjective, depending on the players themselves.
-Some believe that it's important because a rounder radius is great for chords, and barre chords playing; while a flatter radius is great for single-note playing, and string bending across the fingerboard.
+Some guitarists think that the fingerboard radius has little to do with playability because one can barely feel the subtle difference between different radii.
+However, most believe that it's very important because a rounder radius makes playing chords, especially barre chords, more comfortable; while a flatter radius is better for single-note playing, and string bending.

 Different Types of Radius

-For a long time since the inception of electric guitar, straight radius fretboards used a single radius down the entire length of the fretboard and still work as industry standard today.
-Some manufacturers invented compound radius fretboards recently and the radius changes along the length of the fingerboard, where the area closer to the nut is rounder, and closer to the body is flatter.
-They believe that it provides hand comfort for chords while allowing greater speed and cleaner string bending.
+Since the invention of the electric guitar, straight-radius fretboards, which feature the same radius, down the entire length of the fretboard, have been used and are still the industry standard.
+However, some manufacturers created compound radius fretboards where the radius changes along the length of the fingerboard, the area closer to the nut being rounder with the area closer to the body being flatter.
+This was created as the best-of-both-worlds design to provide hand comfort for chords near the nut while allowing greater speed and cleaner string bending further up the neck.

 Common Sizes

 Most classical guitars, banjos, and some acoustic guitars have flat fingerboards.
-The electric guitar is the only stringed instrument that offers multiple fretboard radius options.
-More recently, radii come in all sizes, for all manner of applications, especially custom guitars.
+However, the electric guitar offers multiple fretboard radius options for all manner of applications, especially on custom guitars.